Fleas are a common problem for almost all pet owners. They live on animals, but they also bite humans, causing stress and discomfort for everyone.

-As well as being a source of discomfort for both you and your dog, fleas can also transmit certain types of worm.
-So as well as regular flea treatment for dogs, you must also keep on top of your dog’s worming treatment.
+As well as being a source of discomfort for both you and your dog, fleas can also transmit certain types of worms.
+So as well as a regular flea treatment for dogs, you must also keep on top of your dog’s worming treatment.

 How to Tell If Your Dog Has Fleas

 Fleas are visible to the naked eye, and you might also spot black flea faeces in your dog’s coat – small black dots found under the fur.

 - Itchy bite marks on your own skin

 Some dogs are also allergic to flea saliva, which in extreme cases can lead to irritation, severe itching, and weepy sore skin.

 How to Get Rid of Fleas

 Fleas aren’t just a source of discomfort and irritation.
 They can also spread other, more serious infections.
 It’s therefore critical that you treat your dog’s flea problem as soon as you spot the warning signs.

 There are a variety of flea treatments available for your dog and your home:

 One flea treatment for dogs includes washing your dog’s bedding.
 This will go some way to eliminating the fleas and the eggs that might be lying dormant.
 But remember that your pet’s bedding isn’t limited to the bedding you provide for them.
 If they sleep on your bed, you’ll also have to wash your own bedding.
 And if your dog ever sleeps on the sofa, your sofa covers too will have to be washed.